Insider - Korean Language Learning App

 Design Improvements:

-1. Added a Translation feature to help users communicate better.
+1. Added translations to help users communicate better.

 1. Introduced a Penalty System: